project coordinator job description

 To succeed as a Project Coordinator, you need:

 - strong interpersonal, communication and planning skills along with critical thinking and good decision making abilities

 - the ability to collaborate, prioritize and time manage

 More complex projects require a Project Coordinator to be successfully completed.

 Those who perform Project Coordinator jobs well can expect to earn more money over time.
-Many Project Coordinators with proven track records choose to eventually offer their services on a fee basis as consultants.
+Many Project Coordinators with proven track records choose to eventually offer their services on a fee or hourly basis as consultants.

 Most IT Project Coordinators have a background in computer science or have IT certifications, combined with business courses.
 The required academic background for a Project Coordinator may vary depending on the industry in which she or he works.
 Proven experience of successful project completion and people management is invaluable.
 Some colleges offer Project Coordinator credits and certifications that will set you apart when seeking employment.
 Advancement into project management is possible with PMP certification or an MBA.

 Are you a Project Coordinator looking for a new challenge?
 Contact Randstad and let us match you with a great company.